shovelers/network-monorepo/docs/docs/handshakes.md

 ### Transport & Channel

 Handshake requires a WebSocket or WebRTC based transport channel.
-Either requestor & approver can create a direct p2p channel by discovering each other’s inbox via the hub Or the messages can be transported by another account acting as a broker.
+Either requestor & approver can create a direct p2p channel by discovering each other’s inbox via the hub OR the messages can be transported by another account acting as a broker.